ShowXD/Learning-note/Concrete_Mathmatics/practices.md

 ## 題目
 <p>
 How many pieces of cheese can you obtain from a single thick piece by making ve straight slices?
 (The cheese must stay in its original position while you do all the cutting, and each slice must correspond to a plane in 3D.)
-Find a recurrence relation for Pn, the maximum number of threedimensional regions that can be dened by n dierent planes.
+Find a recurrence relation for Pn, the maximum number of threedimensional regions that can be dened by n different planes.
 </p>

 ## 解法